21800813-InseobSong/OSS_Final_21800813/README.md

  - When you enter your schedule, it will add your schedule
  - Implemented ascending or descending field of specific cryptocurrency.

-## How to ask more about this project?
+## Where can I get more help, if I need it?
 If you need more help, please send email to `21800813@handong.edu`

 ## Youtube link